The SEC has approved new rules for private funds, increasing transparency and accountability. Learn how automated reporting solutions like Dasseti...

 - More Consistency – Investors are asking for more data standardization and consistency so they can easily assess information and gain more meaningful insights.
 If managers and GPs provide the data in a variety of formats, investor due diligence teams have to standardize it before they can even start to analyse it.
 A platform that can provide due diligence data to investors in a standardized format that is easy to download or ingest into their own systems, will be invaluable.

-Dasseti Respond - our manager platform makes it faster and easier to respond to DDQs and RFPs
+Dasseti Engage - our manager platform makes it faster and easier to respond to DDQs and RFPs

 We’ve recently released a DDQ response platform for managers and GPs to automate responses to any investor DDQ or RFP quickly and easily in any format.
 We noticed that many investor DDQs and RFPs ask the same questions in a slightly different way, and when we talked to managers, found that you were responding to 5 – 20 DDQs or RFPs every month.
 Some responses were taking up to 3 days to complete.
 That’s a lot of valuable investor relations time.
 So we found a way to cut your response time drastically.